 Farming loss.
 The carryback period for a farming loss is 5 years.
+Only the farming loss portion of the NOL can be carried back 5 years.
 A farming loss is the smaller of:

-- The amount which would be the NOL for the tax year if only income and deductions attributable to farming businesses were taken into account, or - 2.
+- The amount that would be the NOL for the tax year if only income and deductions attributable to farming businesses were taken into account, or - 2.
 The NOL for the tax year.